talyamol/Shopping-list/README.md

 }

 ## Additional Features Implemented
-Search and Filter: Ability to search products by name Delete Items: Option to remove items from the list Update Quantities: Change quantity with a click
+- Delete Items: Option to remove items from the list
+- Update Quantities: Change quantity with a click
-Order History: View previous orders
+- Order History: View previous orders
-Animations: Smooth transitions and Material-UI animations Error Handling: User-friendly error messages
+- Animations: Smooth transitions and Material-UI animations
+- Error Handling: User-friendly error messages
-Loading States: Loading indicators
+- Loading States: Loading indicators

 ## Development Instructions
 ### Adding New Features
-Update types in client/src/types/
+- Update types in client/src/types/
-Add actions in the Redux store
+- Add actions in the Redux store
-Update relevant components
+- Update relevant components
-Add API endpoints on the server
+- Add API endpoints on the server

 ## Technical Notes
-The app is mobile and desktop friendly
+- The app is mobile and desktop friendly
-Uses modern React techniques (Hooks, Context)
+- Uses modern React techniques (Hooks, Context)
-Server configured with CORS for local development
+- Server configured with CORS for local development
-Data saved in MongoDB with full validations
+- Data saved in MongoDB with full validations